isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-A Dictionary That Bridged Two Races .md

 隆.(1959). 勤勉堂诗钞. 新加坡:南洋历史研究会.</i></div>

 The author, Lin Hengnan (林衡南), came up with an ingenious solution by devising a system that uses native Southern Min dialects to phoneticise Malay words.
-The dictionary teaches users how to pronounce Malay words by using Chinese characters that sound similar when said in the Southern Min dialects.[^4] For example, to learn the Malay word *satu*, which means ”one”, Lin used the Chinese characters “沙诛” – pronounced *sha zhu* in Mandarin but *sa tu* in Hokkien. *Tiga*, or “three”, is “知迓” – pronounced *zhi ya* in Mandarin but *ti ga* in Hokkien.[^5]
+The dictionary teaches users how to pronounce Malay words by using Chinese characters that sound similar when said in the Southern Min dialects.[^4] For example, to learn the Malay word *satu*, which means “one”, Lin used the Chinese characters “沙诛” – pronounced *sha zhu* in Mandarin but *sa tu* in Hokkien. *Tiga*, or “three”, is “知迓” – pronounced *zhi ya* in Mandarin but *ti ga* in Hokkien.[^5]

 To render the phoneticisation more accurate, Lin indicated the tone of the Chinese character to be used when pronounced using Southern Min dialects.
 He also switched between the tones of the Zhangzhou, Quanzhou and Chaozhou dialects as needed to ensure that the words were pronounced correctly in Malay.[^6]